 https://yourdomain.com/assets/logo.pngThe operating region defines the main market and language in which Semly analyzes your brand’s visibility in AI.

-This setting is chosen during project setup and can’t be changed later by yourself in the panel, because all research, prompts, AI model responses and reports are done in the context of the selected market.
+This setting is chosen during project setup and you can’t change it later on your own in the panel, because all research, prompts, AI model answers and reports are done in the context of the selected market.

 Examples of regions: